mlech413/bamazon/README.md

 ![GitHub Logo](/images/Img2.jpg)
 [https://github.com/mlech413/bamazon/blob/master/images/2.jpg]

-### The purchase has been made, as item 5 (Bounce Dryer Sheets) has been purchased. the user is imformed of the quantity purchased (5), and the remaining stock.
+### The purchase has been made, as item 5 (Bounce Dryer Sheets) has been purchased.
+The user is informed of how many they purchased (5), as well as the remaining count still in stock.
 In this case, there were only 5 available originally and all 5 were purchased, so there are now 0 items remaining.
 The total cost of $62.45 is displayed ($12.49 price * 5 quantity):
 ![GitHub Logo](/images/Img3.jpg)
 [https://github.com/mlech413/bamazon/blob/master/images/3.jpg]

-###
+### Items that are out of stock will no longer appear in the inital product display.
+In our example, item 5 (Bounce Dryer Sheets) are now sold out, so they are not be displayed when the application is run again:
 ![GitHub Logo](/images/Img4.jpg)
 [https://github.com/mlech413/bamazon/blob/master/images/4.jpg]

-###
+### The application will only accept numbers of actual products.
+It will reject:
+* any numbers outside of the item ID range,
+* pressing Enter with no value, and
+* all non-numeric characters:
 ![GitHub Logo](/images/Img5.jpg)
 [https://github.com/mlech413/bamazon/blob/master/images/5.jpg]